maxkagamine/Kagamine.Extensions/README.md

 When `T` is an [unmanaged type](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/unmanaged-types), ValueArray&lt;T&gt; can also be marshaled to and from ReadOnlySpan&lt;byte&gt;.
 This could be used, for instance, to store an array of structs in a database as an opaque blob using their binary representation.

-I've created a JsonConverter that uses this to efficiently serialize a ValueArray&lt;T&gt; as a base 64 string:
+I've created a JsonConverter that uses this to efficiently serialize a ValueArray&lt;T&gt; as a base64 string:

 ```cs
 ValueArray<DateTime> dates = [ DateTime.Parse("2007-08-31"), DateTime.Parse("2007-12-27") ];